tabenguyen/intelligent-binance-trader/SIMULATION_GUIDE.md

    - Check `.env` file exists and has correct format
    - Verify Binance API credentials are valid (for market data)
-   - For Twitter: ensure all 5 Twitter API credentials are set
+   - For Telegram: ensure bot token and group ID are set correctly

-4. **Twitter API Errors**
+4. **Telegram Bot Errors**
-   - Verify API credentials are correct
+   - Verify bot token is correct
-   - Check Twitter API rate limits
+   - Check that bot is added to the signal group
-   - Ensure your Twitter app has write permissions
+   - Ensure bot has permission to send messages in the group

 ### Debug Mode